GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-3/03-trip-the-breaker.md

  {"content":"Hello, Fallback!"}
  ```

 Our Circuit Breaker has been tripped!
 Since the service went down we are no longer calling our Name service and we are instead returning the hardcoded test value that we created.
-No matter how many times we call our service, we should always expect that same response.
+No matter how many times we call our service we should always expect that same response.

 **2. Reset the Circuit Breaker**